Taoyu-Chen/moviesapp-api/README.md

 ![][Apikey]

+Then

 The log file is in the moviesapp-api/log.

 ![][Logfile]

-If you visit, a log will be generated, try to create a folder first.
+If anyone visit this server, a log will be generated, try to create a folder first.

 ## API Configuration